Azure/azure-sdk-for-js/documentation/writing_tests.md

 Though the tests for the Azure SDK for JavaScript and TypeScript must target live resources, we should make sure they only do so when necessary.
 For this purpose, we must keep in mind the following guidelines:

 - Tests should not be flaky.
-Tests should pass regardless of who's executing it, when it is running, and how many times does it run.
+Tests should pass regardless of who's executing it, when they are running, and how many times they run.
-- While writing tests, use static resources for your tests when possible to avoid repeatedly incurring delays for setting up and tearing down resources.
-Once tests are pushed into the repository, the pipelines will create these resources for us.
+- Tests should create the resources they are testing.
+- While writing tests, use static resources only for setting up the context in which each test will create their own resources.
+For example, it is valid to have a static KeyVault while writing KeyVault tests, and then a given test can create a KeyVault Key before validating any of the functionalities of the KeyVault Key.
+- Any static resource used must be defined in an ARM template, so that anyone can build a copy of the resources.
+This ARM template will be used by the CI pipelines during builds.
 We'll examine how to set this up in the following sections.
 - Avoid calling to timed delays (like `setTimeout`) to assert that a change happened in the live resources.
 Also avoid locking the main thread until the resource responds.
+You can read more about [_using delays_ in this section](#using-delays).
 - The resources created in the tests should be unique.
 Running the same test in parallel, multiple times, should not break them.

 You can read more recommendations through the following link: [Best Practices for writing tests that target live resources](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/51/Testing-Guidelines).